Telehealth and Remote Patient Monitoring – What’s the Difference?

 Technologies Used in Telehealth and Remote Patient Monitoring

-The Synergy between Telehealth and RPM
+The Synergy Between Telehealth and RPM

 Telehealth and remote patient monitoring can harmoniously deliver comprehensive and patient-centric care.
 While telehealth connects patients and providers for virtual consultations, RPM provides continuous insights into patients’ health statuses.
 This Telehealth and RPM synergy allows healthcare professionals to make informed decisions, provide timely interventions, and track progress over time.